rishabh1801/Tic-Tac-Toe/README.md

 ✨ **Win Detection**: Automatically announces the winner with a satisfying visual effect.
 ✨ **Draw Detection**: Declares a tie if no winner emerges.
 ✨ **Reset Option**: Start fresh anytime with a single click.
-✨ **Responsive Design**: Clean, modern UI that looks great on all devices.

 ---